callinSwitzer/NectarLearning/README.md

 Arduino files are used to automatically sense bees' visits to artificial flowers and deliver rewards

 Jupyter notebooks are used to communicate with Arduinos to collect data

+# TODO:
+1. Write script to run nectar feeders in parallel
+2. Merge data together (from both feeders, even though time is not synched)
+3. Include video on trials